KRPLAB/ci1056_alg2_recursive-sort-and-search-algorithms/README.md

 ## PROJECT 1 - SORTING
 Summary:
-First evaluation assignment for the CI1056 - Algorithms and Data Structures II course, part of the Computer Science program at the Federal University of Paraná.
+First evaluation project for the CI1056 - Algorithms and Data Structures II course, part of the Computer Science program at the Federal University of Paraná.

 ### 1. Description